 I enter the sacred space of silence time and again to regain my spiritual bearings.
 Without silence, I lose intimacy and contact with God’s presence in the hectic pace of life.
 The silence beckons me back to the first day, where I discovered the awareness of God’s love and forgiveness.
 When I see my true self, the more I realize the habits of my heart push God aside and those I love away from me.
 The silence helps me be honest with my fears and the need for self-preservation and control.

 The silence, like a peaceful sleep, draws me into a state where I am safe, no longer fighting, with myself and God in a chaotic world of distraction and care.
-Open to God’s perfect light where there is no darkness; I see grace and love freeing me to fly again like a bird freed from its cage.
+Open to God’s perfect light where there is no darkness, I see grace and love freeing me to fly again like a bird freed from its cage.
 I let my heart become vulnerable to the marvelous grace and mercy that heals my soul.
+(The Goal of Contemplative Prayer)

 The heavenly Father knows the hundreds of failures and shortcomings weighing heavy on my heart.
 The Holy Spirit clarifies my questions and the assurance I will be all right without all the answers.
 I release my cares and worries into the arms of the everlasting God.